No. 11. MID MAY. The T-shirt and T. Gabner Rughut, the Phillips hoax, more derailers. A long one for shut-ins.

 Ask for help.

-We know these bikes and parts inside out, are not impressed by prestigious models or high prices, and we love the challenge of getting you the most for your money.
+We know these bikes and parts inside out, are not impressed by prestigious components or high priced derailers or whatever.
+We love the challenge of getting you the most for your money, and we certainly don't think "it's a shame" to put a cheap derailer or saddle on our best bikes.
+Cranks--yes, handlebars and stem, kind of.
+But not derailers or saddles.

 Fun fact: Thirty-dollar rear derailers shift as well as ones that cost five times as much.
 Ten dollar front derailers work as well as seventy-dollar ones.
 On our personal bikes, we often mix high- and low-brow, so if you want us to watch the dollars on your behalf, don’t be shy about saying so.

 On the other hand, we don’t want to suck the joy out of putting together your total ultimate dream bike by recommending budget parts.
 If you've wanted Phil hubs your whole life, or White Industries, or Paul.
-We can help with that, too.
+We love all of their stuff, and can help you pick it.
 Just let us know your budget, don't pussyfoot around.

 I've been using fool's screwdrivers for about 45 years, plus or minus.
 How many years has it been for you?